San Uk Ling Holding Centre: Official investigation

-Aftermath

-The Poon Yung-wai's case on "inciting unlawful assembly"
+Trial of fabricated claims

-A male, Poon Yung-wai, was found that had published four posts in a Facebook group with more than 50,000 members, under the pseudonym “Kim Jong-un” between September 19 and 21, 2019.
-In these posts, he claimed to have learned about alleged sexual assaults in San Uk Ling from a police source, saying female protesters detained in San Uk Ling had been molested and raped after they were given sedatives by police officers, with some committing suicide afterwards.
-“The black cops injected tranquilizer for female protesters and raped them.
-Many victims killed themselves afterwards, and officers would take their bodies to other places and throw them from above,” as written by Poon.
-Another post by Poon also said: “It is said that some male protesters were forced to watch female ones being raped, before the men were hit to death.”
-Police later arrested Poon on October 16 2019 and subsequent searches confirmed that the accused had logged onto Facebook under the pseudonym Kim Jong-un with the devices.
+Poon Yung-wai, under the pseudonym "Kim Jong-un", published four posts in a Facebook group with more than 50,000 members in late September 2019, claiming to have learned about alleged sexual assaults in San Uk Ling from a police source.
+In the posts he said female protesters had been molested and raped after they were "injected with tranquilizer" by "corrupted cops".
+He further claimed that after "many" of those committed suicide, the officers would "take their bodies to other places and throw them from above."
+Another post by Poon said: "It is said that some male protesters were forced to watch female ones being raped, before the men were hit to death."
+Police arrested Poon on 16 October and subsequent searches confirmed that the accused had logged onto Facebook under the pseudonym Kim Jong-un with the devices.

 After a public trial, the court found Poon guilty for inciting unlawful assembly and Poon has been jailed for 13 months.
-Mr Justice Jeremy Poon Shiu-chor, Chief judge of the High Court, said the offence warranted a jail sentence even for first-time offenders because it was very serious, considering it involved a targeted attack on law enforcement and a risk of breaching public order.
+Chief Judge of the High Court Jeremy Poon, said the offence warranted a jail sentence even for first-time offenders because it was very serious, considering it involved a targeted attack on law enforcement and a risk of breaching public order.

-Cessation of using San Uk Ling to detain arrestees
+Closure as detention centre

 On 26 September 2019, the Chief Executive announced that the Police would stop using San Uk Ling detaining facilities to detain the arrestees.
-This was later confirmed by the Police on 27 September.
-The city's police watchdog, IPCC examined the San Uk Ling on 8 October 2019 and discussed with the Hong Kong Police representatives on the procedures for escorting and handling of the arrested persons.
-After fully adopting the advice by the IPCC in its report, the Police had installed surveillance cameras at the centre, added a fixed-line telephone and upgraded its broadband service for better security and external communications.
-The Police also announced that a task force was formed to review facilities at the San Uk Ling during its open visit by local law-makers and press in May 2020.
+The Police confirmed the news on the next day.
+IPCC examined San Uk Ling on 8 October and discussed with the Hong Kong Police representatives on the procedures for escorting and handling of the arrested persons.
+After fully adopting the advice by the IPCC in its report, the Police installed surveillance cameras at the centre, added a fixed-line telephone, and upgraded its broadband service for better security and external communications.
+Police also announced forming a task force to review facilities at San Uk Ling during its open visit by local lawmakers and press in May 2020.